Bryanlim706/Bryan-Lim-Main/task_and_goal_manager/README.md

 ###### add_row.html:
 add_row.html renders a page that allows the user to add an entry to the goals table in the category page. add_row.html can be rendered by pressing the plus button at the bottom right of the categories page.
 JavaScript also enables users to delete categories from the navigation bar.

+Thank you for reviewing my project!

+Bryan Lim